-■ Make sure inner blade washer is in place before positioning blade on the spindle of the saw.
+- Unplug the saw. - Make sure inner blade washer is in place before positioning saw blade on the spindle of the saw.

-NOTE: The laser quide replaces the outer blade washer.
+NOTE: The laser guide replaces the outer blade washer.

 - Place the laser guide onto the spindle, aligning the double "D" flats in the laser guide with the flats on the spindle. - Position flat surface of laser guide against the blade.
-Warning labels are visible when laser guide is mounted properly. - Depress spindle lock button and secure laser quide using only the special hex key bolt provided.
+Warning labels are visible when laser guide is mounted properly. - Depress spindle lock button and secure laser guide using only the hex bolt provided.

-NOTE: The hex key bolt has left hand threads.
+NOTE: The hex bolt has left hand threads.
 Turn bolt counterclockwise to tighten.

-- Using the blade wrench provided with the saw, tighten bolt securely. - Remove the blade wrench and store it in a safe place for future use. - Replace the lower blade guard and blade bolt cover. - Retighten phillips screw securing blade bolt cover.
-Tighten screw securely.
+- Using the blade wrench provided with the saw, tighten bolt securely. - Remove the blade wrench and store it in a safe place for future use. - Replace the lower blade guard and blade bolt cover. - Retighten the blade bolt cover screw securely.